Shooting at Great Mills High School in Maryland, school confirms

 The school is located about 60 miles from Washington, D.C.

 The incident comes more than a month after the school shooting at Marjory Stoneman Douglas High School in Parkland, Fla.
 That massacre, carried out by a former student, left 17 people dead.
+The shooting also comes days before some 500,000 people were expected to march Saturday in Washington, D.C. to protest gun violence and honor those killed in the Parkland massacre.

 This is a breaking news story.
 Check back for updates.